|

 public class GlobalHotkeyManagerTest extends JFrame {

-private final static String UIROBOT_KEY = "UIRobot";
+private static final String UIROBOT_KEY = "UIRobot";

 private final KeyStroke uirobotHotkey = KeyStroke.getKeyStroke(